kozakusek/MicroMCB/README.md

 The application works in sleep mode using interrupts to wake up the microcontroller.
 The interrupts are triggered by the accelerometer, buttons and the Bluetooth module.

 The accelerometer is used to detect tilting of the device.
-After receiving the interrupt, the microcontroller reads the accelerometer data and sends 3 infomation bytes to the connected device via Bluetooth using USART.
+After receiving the interrupt, the microcontroller reads the accelerometer data and sends 3 infomation bytes to the connected device via Bluetooth using USART with DMA.
 The first byte is the start byte (0x01), the second byte is the change in the X axis and the third byte is the change in the Y axis.
 The change is calculated with moving average by subtracting the current value from some set state.
 The change is then sent as a signed byte.
 The communication with the accelerometer is done using I2C.
 The information from the accelerometer is sent every 10ms.

 ### Buttons